karlssonjohan/ubuntu-on-chromebook/README.md

 ====================
 Some stuff for my Samsung chromebook (SNOW PREMIER D-E 1700)

+### Create an archive of this repo
+git archive master | gzip > ubuntu-on-chromebook-master.tar.gz

 ### Destroy Chrome OS system
 Run the below command to destroy your system.
 Wait a few minutes and then try to run some command, the system will reboot.
 When it comes back up again it will complain about Chrome OS being missing or damaged.